 View change record →The updated Privacy Statement removes previously stated language about additional rights available to European Economic Area users, narrowing the policy's explicit protections in that region.
 Simultaneously, the revised terms now explicitly authorize Microsoft to contact users via auto-dialer and prerecorded voice for marketing purposes, provided the user has consented to receive marketing communications to the phone number supplied.
 This establishes Microsoft's contractual permission to initiate automated marketing calls using artificial intelligence-generated voice technology where user consent to marketing contact has been given.

-View change record →Microsoft states it will provide advance notice of material changes to this privacy statement either through a posted notice or direct notification.
+View full change record →Microsoft states it will provide advance notice of material changes to this privacy statement either through a posted notice or direct notification.
 Users who want to stay informed should monitor the 'last updated' date and review the 'What's new' link provided in the statement header.

 How other platforms handle this